 The museum tunnel was a section of the M1 line, the oldest metro line in Budapest, which ran between Gizella tér station (now Vörösmarty tér station) and Aréna út station (now Hősök tere station).
 In the 1950s, in preparation for the planned metro line M2, the M1 line under the square was diverted, and work led to creating a large-scale pedestrian underpass system under the square.

 At first, the tunnel was planned to be filled in, but then it became a museum.
-So, the museum exhibits not only cars, models, documents, and photographs but also the walls themselves, creating a unique historical atmosphere in the heart of downtown Budapest.
+The museum exhibits not only carriages, models, documents, and photographs but also the walls themselves, creating a unique historical atmosphere in the heart of downtown Budapest.

 There is also a list of people who contributed to the railway’s creation and a marble plaque commemorating the visit of József Ferenc, Prince Koháry de Csábrág et Szitnya and a Hungarian magnate and statesman to The Millennial Exhibition.
 After he travelled on the underground railway, the Budapest Underground Electric Railway became the Ferencz József Underground Electric Railway Rt.

 The museum’s most captivating exhibit is the underground railway cars.
 In 1975, the vehicles displayed were lifted onto the tracks by crane through an open floor section.
-These three vehicles are all from line M1 of the metro, and visitors can board on two of them.
+The three vehicles come from the original metro line M1, and you can board on two of them.

-Practical information to visit Budapest Underground Railway Museum
+Practical information to Visit the Budapest Underground Railway Museum

 Tickets and opening time